 Method Article

-ShinyBA.plot: An R Shiny Application for Bland-Altman Plots to Visualize Agreement Between Two Quantitative Measures in Medical Research
+ShinyBA.Plot: An R Shiny Application for Bland-Altman Plots to Visualize Agreement Between Two Quantitative Measures in Medical Research

 Abstract

-Bland-Altman analysis is a widely used method to assess the agreement between two quantitative measurements by constructing limits of agreement in medical research.
-This article introduces an interactive and user-friendly application ‘ShinyBA.plot’ created using Shiny R framework to automate the process of generating Bland-Altman plots.
-This tool is beneficial for researchers and practitioners who require efficient visualization of the agreement between different measurement methods.
-ShinyBA.plot can be accessed here: https://kmk-puranik.shinyapps.io/shinybaplot/
+In medical research, In medical research, Bland-Altman analysis is a popular technique for determining the boundaries of agreement between two quantitative values.
+This article presents "ShinyBA.plot," an interactive and intuitive application designed to automate the creation of Bland-Altman plots using the Shiny R platform.
+Researchers and practitioners that need to effectively visualize the agreement between several measuring techniques may find this tool useful.
+You may find ShinyBA.plot at https://kmk-puranik.shinyapps.io/shinybaplot/.

 Keywords

-Bland-Altman plot, R Shiny, Reproducibility, Interactive tool, Limits of agreement
+Bland-Altman plot, Shiny R, Reproducibility, Interactive tool, Limits of agreement

 Introduction

-In many research fields, determining whether measurements from two (or more) observers or methods yield similar results is crucial.
+In many research domains, determining whether measurements from two (or more) observers or methods yield similar results is crucial.
 This concept, referred to as agreement, concordance, or reproducibility, is vital in assessing the reliability of different measurement techniques.
 In clinical and experimental research, discrepancies in measurements can lead to erroneous conclusions, impacting decision-making and outcomes.
 Therefore, assessing measurement agreement is essential to ensure the accuracy and consistency of results, particularly when comparing a new method to a reference method or evaluating the reliability of repeated measurements.

 The Bland-Altman analysis, introduced by Bland and Altman in 19831,2, is one of the most widely used statistical methods for evaluating the agreement between two quantitative measurement methods.
-It is particularly valuable for comparing a new measurement method to an established reference or gold standard, as well as for assessing the reproducibility of measurements taken using the same method.
-Unlike correlation analysis, which measures the degree of association between two methods and indicates whether they follow similar trends, it does not provide information about the magnitude of differences between them.
+It is especially useful for evaluating the reproducibility of measurements made with the same method and for comparing a novel measurement technique to an existing reference or gold standard.
+It does not reveal the extent of differences between two approaches, in contrast to correlation analysis, which assesses the degree of association between them and shows if they follow similar trends.

 Correlation alone is insufficient when comparing measurement methods because it does not imply agreement.
 Two methods can be highly correlated yet yield significantly different measurements; for example, if one consistently reports values twice as large as the other, correlation remains perfect, but agreement is poor.
 Additionally, systematic bias may exist, where one method consistently overestimates or underestimates compared to another, potentially affecting clinical decisions—something correlation cannot detect.
 Assessing variability is also crucial, as Bland-Altman analysis evaluates measurement differences and their clinical significance, determining whether methods can be used interchangeably.
 By focusing on the differences between measurements rather than just their association, Bland-Altman analysis provides a more comprehensive and reliable approach to evaluating agreement.

-Despite its widespread use in biomedical research, many commonly used statistical software packages lack menu-driven options for generating Bland-Altman plots, limiting accessibility for non-technical users.
-The objective of this work is to introduce ‘ShinyBA.plot’, an R Shiny-based application3 designed to streamline this process.

-The ShinyBA.plot application builds upon the existing BA.plot R function4, extending its capabilities to a web-based interface.
-The application offers an intuitive interface that allows researchers to upload their data, select variables for comparison, and generate Bland-Altman plots, thereby enhancing accessibility and usability for a broader audience.
+.Bland-Altman charts are widely used in biomedical research, however many popular statistical software programs do not provide menu-driven choices for creating them, making them inaccessible to non-technical users.
+This work aims to simplify this procedure by introducing "ShinyBA.plot," an application3 built on R Shiny.
+The ShinyBA.plot program expands the capabilities of the BA.plot R function4 through a web-based interface.
+In order to improve accessibility and usability for a wider audience, the application provides an easy-to-use interface that enables researchers to upload their data, choose variables for comparison, and create Bland-Altman plots.

 Methodology